anish-joe/anish-joe/README.md

 - 👋 Hi, I’m Anish : @anish-joe
 - 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning Mongo DB, Express JS, Node JS
+- 🌱 I’m currently developing a ReactJS-JavaSpringBoot Application similar to Instagram
 - 💞️ I’m looking to collaborate on React JS & SpringBoot
 - 📫 How to reach me : anishhtc1998@gmail.com